 18. Fly First Class from New York to Vancouver with Asia Miles.

-When looking at the best options of redemption for your Amex Membership Rewards points, flying with Asia Miles is a good choice.
+When looking at the best options for redemption for your Amex Membership Rewards points, flying with Asia Miles is a good choice.
 With Asia Miles, you can get from New York to Vancouver in a first-class seat with Cathay Pacific.
 At only 35,000 miles each way, this is a fabulous way to affordably check out first-class and travel to an amazingly beautiful place on the planet.

 Tip: it’s a better deal to transfer Chase Ultimate Rewards to British Airways Avios.